buliasz/tesstrain-windows-gui/README.md

 ## Train

-Execute the `tesstrain_gui.exe` and follow the displayed instructions.
+Execute the `tesstrain_gui.ahk` and follow the displayed instructions.

 ## License